Aqua5lad/Problem-Sets/README.md

 ## Purpose of this repository

-This Problem-Sets repository contains my solutions to the weekly exercises, each in a separate file, named for the exercise number to which it refers.
+This Problem-Sets repository contains my solutions to the weekly exercises, each in a separate file, named for the main topic to which it refers.

 ### Other comments